The APRICOT 2021 Program Committee (PC) is now seeking contributions for presentations and tutorials for the APRICOT 2021 conference.

 - Convene and chair panel sessions of relevant topics

-The APRICOT conference program consists of three parts — the Peering Forum, tutorials, and conference tracks.
+The APRICOT conference program comprises three parts — the Peering Forum, tutorials, and conference tracks.
 Topics proposed must be relevant to Internet operations and technologies.
 These include:

 - IPv4/IPv6 routing and operations